awesome-reactivesearch/.github/README.md

-# .github
+# Hi there 👋

-Awesome ReactiveSearch - info
+Awesome ReactiveSearch contains a collection of search UIs, web applications and mobile apps built with the ReactiveSearch UI kit.